 These experiences can become a wakeup call for us to realize this body and each breath we get to take each day is an incredible gift.
 We often loose site of this reality because we’re not mindful of what is here, right now in this moment, and even when we’re suffering if we can just be in the moment, the suffering can appear to be manageable, at least for a moment.

 On this earth on any given day most of us are not conscious of our thoughts and feelings and tend to take life for granted at times, and if we’re honest, we probably take life for granted most of the time.
-Think of what you would change if you knew this was your last day on earth, how would you treat your loved ones and your neighbours, what would you do differently with your life?
+Think of what you would change if you knew this was your last day on earth, how would you treat your loved ones, friends and neighbours, what would you do differently with your life?